Spider-Man, 'Speed' and 'Pearl Harbor': Who Knew These Movies Won Oscars?

-The 2022 Oscars are happening this Sunday, featuring heavyweight contenders like The Power of the Dog, Dune, King Richard and Spider-Man: No Way Home.
+The 2022 Oscars are just hours away, featuring heavyweight contenders like The Power of the Dog, Dune, King Richard and Spider-Man: No Way Home.
 Yes, Spider-Man is vying to join the list of Oscar-winning cinematic masterworks such as Casablanca, Schindler's List and Suicide Squad.

 Hang on, infamous DC disaster Suicide Squad won an Oscar?
 Yes, while some films are considered no-brainers for Oscar recognition, other winners are more surprising.
 At the 2022 Oscars, for example, Marvel has no less than two films in the running for a statuette -- Shang-Chi and Spider-Man: No Way Home -- so to celebrate, we've compiled a list of films that, for one reason or another, you might not have expected to garner Academy consideration.